 - Pet Age.
 Very young and very old pets may not qualify for pet health insurance at all.
 Companies often won’t initiate new policies for dogs and cats younger than six to eight weeks or older than 14 years, though there may be exceptions.
 However, as long as they’re signed up by the cutoff age, pets are usually covered until death.

 - Dental Issues.
-Though preventive care policies generally cover teeth cleaning, few pet health insurance policies cover more complex dental care and oral surgeries.
-These can be expensive: According to PetMD, tooth extraction procedures cost about $924 per tooth for cats and $829 per tooth for dogs.
+Though preventative care policies generally cover teeth cleaning, few pet health insurance policies cover more complex dental care and oral surgeries.
+These can be expensive.
+Tooth extraction procedures can easily exceed $1,000 per surgery for both cats and dogs.

 - Novel or Expensive Treatments.
 Some pet health insurance providers refuse to cover novel, expensive, or ethically questionable treatments.
 For instance, Embrace doesn’t cover prosthetic limbs, cloning, or elective stem cell therapy.
 These restrictions vary by insurer.

 - Deliberate Injuries and Fighting.
-Pet insurance policies generally don’t cover injuries deemed by a veterinarian to be deliberate.
+Pet insurance policies generally don’t cover injuries a veterinarian deems to be deliberate.
 Such injuries might result from physical abuse by an owner, organized fighting, or racing.

 - Burial or Cremation.
 Few if any pet health insurance policies cover death expenses.
 However, there may be other types of pet insurance available that do cover these costs.